Best Lightweight Rain Jackets of 2025

 Pockets: Chest pocket

 The Outdoor Research Helium is our winner for Best Packable Rain Jacket.
 It may not be quite as light as its namesake, but the Outdoor Research Helium ties with the Montbell Versalite for lightest rain jacket on our list.
-(And yes, they switched the name from the Helium II back to the Helium, keep that in mind when you’re bargain-hunting.)
 The Helium packs into its own chest pocket with a carabiner loop for easy transport for "just-in-case-it-rains" days on hikes or for keeping in a car for emergencies.
-Plus, the 2023 version has some of the most inclusive sizing of any rain jacket we considered.
+Plus, the 2025 version has some of the most inclusive sizing of any rain jacket we considered.

 Outdoor Research Helium

-The news model introduces some features that add to the jacket’s versatility.
-Diagonal reflective stripes now adorn the sleeves for better visibility in the dark.
+The Helium has been in OR's line up for years.
+In the most recent version, diagonal reflective stripes now adorn the sleeves for better visibility in the dark.
 The adjustable cuffs on the new model are half elastic, on the other side of the wrist, and half velcro.

 Our tester Jill loved this change, noting that she never worried about the new cuffs being too tight.
 A 4-inch brim on the hood keeps the water out of your eyes, and the drawcord on the back of the hood keeps it comfortably in place.
 There’s also a new drawcord at the hem, though folks with larger hips might not need it.